Callaway Golf Company – Consensus Indicates Potential 60.4% Upside

-Callaway Golf Company with ticker code (ELY) now have 10 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 55 and 23 calculating the mean target price we have 35.2.
-Now with the previous closing price of 21.95 this would imply there is a potential upside of 60.4%.
-The 50 day MA is 22.59 and the 200 moving average now moves to 23.04.
+Callaway Golf Company with ticker code (ELY) have now 10 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 55 and 23 and has a mean target at 35.2.
+With the stocks previous close at 21.95 this would indicate that there is a potential upside of 60.4%.
+There is a 50 day moving average of 22.59 while the 200 day moving average is 23.04.
 The company has a market capitalisation of $3,941m.
-Visit the company website at: 0
+Find out more information at: 0

 The potential market cap would be $6,320m based on the market concensus.